-Noble garnet color, with ripe pomegranate shades towards the rim of the glass.
+Deep garnet-to-crimson color with noble ruby shades towards the rim of the glass.

-The wine has a medium-plus finish and a velvety-silky aftertaste.
+It has a medium finish and a supple, lean yet quite grippy aftertaste.

-This is definitely a great Wine of Moldova and the overall rating says the same, with 91.4 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a fine Wine of Moldova and the overall rating says the same, with 90.6 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

 WineStatistics tasting results: